Differences and Discrepancies in the Old Testament

 1) Can God Be "Seen" or Not

-Many seem to believe that, when it comes to God's invisibility, the Bible contradicts itself... some verses seeming to indicate that He cannot be seen, while others seem to unambiguously state that, on occasion (especially in the Old Testament), people saw Him.
-Because of space constraints, I have put this into a separate article Has Anyone Ever Seen God?
-READ
+Many seem to believe that when it comes to God's invisibility, the Bible contradicts itself.
+Some verses seem to indicate that He cannot be seen, while others unambiguously state that, on occasion in the Old Testament people actually saw Him.
+Since space prohibits the inclusion of such a detailed piece, please see Has Anyone Ever Seen God?

 2) Did Elijah and/or Enoch Ascend to Heaven?

 According to the Old Testament book of II Kings the Prophet Elijah was whisked off to 'heaven' in a whirlwind, not in a chariot and horses of fire that merely separated Elijah and his protégé Elisha.
 (2 Kings 2:11).
 This spectacular event was said to be witnessed not only by Elisha but also by fifty sons of the prophets who were still on the opposite bank of the Jordan.
 (V. 7)